 Room 155, Design Lab: The design lab includes drafting tables for hand work in design.
 The space also includes a large table for use in sketching, rendering, and model building.
 Additionally, the Design Lab houses the “Lighting Lab,” a to-scale model of the Blackbox Theatre, complete with scale versions of lighting instruments.
 The “Lighting Lab” is used for course work as well as for experimentation with design for Mainstage productions.

-Our wardrobe room includes three double-tiered racks for costume storage, accessories shelving for shoes, wigs, and hats, as well as a washer, dryer, and dye sink.
-We even have a built-in exhaust fan to eliminate fumes when dyeing fabrics.
+Room 156, Costume Storage: Our wardrobe room includes three double-tiered racks for costume storage; shelving for shoes, wigs, and hats; and a washer and dryer.

 Room 157, Conference Room: Has a large conference table for holding discussion classes and production meetings.

 Blackbox Theatre: This 200-seat fully flexible space is the department’s primary performance venue.
 The theatre is 54’ x 56’ with 220’ of walk along curtains broken into 11 separate pieces.
 It has a 17’ high tension lighting grid.

 Barber Auditorium: Located in the basement of Hood Library, Barber Auditorium is a 148-seat theatre used for some Second Stage performances.

 Concert Hall: Located in the Center for the Arts, the Concert Hall seats 836.
 It is used for joint productions presented by the departments of music and theatre.